maia-sh/intovalue-data/README.md

-This dataset is modified from the [main IntoValue dataset](https://doi.org/10.5281/zenodo.5141342), and includes updated registry data from ClinicalTrials.gov and DRKS queried in May 2021.
+This dataset is modified from the [main IntoValue dataset](https://doi.org/10.5281/zenodo.5141342), and includes updated registry data from ClinicalTrials.gov and DRKS.
 It also includes additional data on associated results publications, including links in the registries and trial registration number reporting in the publications.

 Detailed documentation for the parent IntoValue dataset is provided in a data dictionary and readme alongside the [dataset in